Last Updated on 7 July 2021

 Once again, however, the Clifton went beyond butter that spreads to a major +3 step.
 They whip their own butter in-house.
 Not hard to do, but above and beyond for sure.

+The rest of the meal, right through dessert, was delicious!
 The Clifton delighted us before our appetizers even arrived.
-The rest of the meal, right through dessert, was delicious!
-And, while the service was awesome, none of this had to do with their service.
+And while the service was awesome, none of this had to do with their service.
 They pay attention to details and set standards of 3 extra steps that went beyond the normal to delight us.

 Bread and water.
 How sad is it that serving warm or hot bread and soft butter is “out of the ordinary?”
 These were basic basics.
 So “out of the ordinary” that I’ve been telling people about it.
 I’m telling you now in an article.
 Who thought bread and water would be worth remarking about?